adetokunbo/haskell-overridez/README.md

 ```

-Some overrides can't be specified using __haskell-overridez__ and will need to specified in other ways.
+Some overrides can't be specified using `haskell-overridez` and will need to be specified in other ways.
 The two sets can be combined using `combineAllIn` instead of `allIn`:

 ```nix